lanmarc77/tinamp/package/tinamp/README.md

 The screen switches off after 15s of inactivity by disable the backlight.
 This worked for all tested handheld operating systems.
 If it does not contact me.
 Additionally a setting is available to enable a screen saver mode for LCDs.
 These displays sometimes have burned in images.
 If the LCD mode is switched on while the display backlight is off the display is cycling through red, green, blue and white to clean the display.

+### Background image
+The application comes with a default background image in the assets folder (license in the license folder).
+If an image named ```bg.bmp``` is placed in the assets folder and then this image is take instead.
+This allows to change the background and keep it when updating the application with a different default.
+The image is always displayed centered on the screen and stretched if needed.

 ### Reduced mode
 This mode can be setup in the global settings menu.
 If activated it will disable the options in the overlay screen only allowing volume settings.
 Additionally the BACK button is disabled only leaving OK.
 BACK functionality is now a time based delay.
 When paused the player automatically switches back to chapter selection or audio book selection after 10s.
 This makes it easier for elderly people to navigate.
 Instead of differentiating when to press OK and when BACK they now just wait for what is blinking.